What is Your House Really Worth?

 - Bottom line: iBuyers may be able to speed up the selling process of your house, but they are also looking for turnkey homes.
 They also tend to have fees attached.

 Investors are people who want to purchase homes, make updates, and then sell it to turn a profit.

 A professional home investor is either an individual or a company that buys residential properties as part of a business or investment strategy.
 Individual investors may own just one or two investment homes.
 They usually either keep and rent them out or renovate them and quickly resell.

 Investors may be a team of two people or a company, and because of the fluctuations in buying power, size of the organization, and knowledge, they may not be able to offer you as much for your home.
-According to Zillow, “the offer you receive from a professional investor will almost always be lower than what you would receive from a traditional buyer, especially if you’re selling in a slow real estate market.”
+On the other hand, when you consider how much work it would take to sell on the MLS and the cost of making repairs on your own, selling to an investor may net more money.

-Going this route may also require negotiation, which means you’ll need a real estate agent, lawyer, or other professional who is familiar with selling to investors to help sell your home.
+Going this route may also require negotiation, which means you’ll most likely need a real estate agent, lawyer, or other professional who is familiar with selling to investors to help sell your home.